MicrosoftDocs/biztalk-docs/his/core/package-xml-schema-v90.md

  The package element contains a set of attributes and a sections element.

 ### Collection Identifier
  The **collectionIdentifier** attribute corresponds to the DRDA RDBCOLID (RDB Collection Identifier) and instructs the DRDA Server into which collection to bind the package.
 This optional element accepts a string value.
 There is no default value.
 IBM DB2 for z/OS accepts a 128-byte string.
-IBM DB2 for i5/OS accepts a 10-byte string.
+IBM DB2 for IBM i accepts a 10-byte string.
 IBM DB2 for LUW accepts a 30-byte string.

 > [!NOTE]
 >  DRDA defines a fully-qualified static SQL package using a PKGNAM (RDB Package Name) that consists of these multiple parts.